ChristophSchueren/Notes_ofQOwn/SI_Notes/Refactoring/Validierung im Backend.md

 - bool validate() {
 	if (!validationService) {
 	throw new Exception ("ValdiationService not injected into" + this.class.getName };
-	return Entity.validator.validate(this)
+	// TODO: Do Validation by Class Attributes @NotNull first... return Entity.validator.validate(this)
 }